 All visitors are welcome at Año Nuevo State Park, site of one of the largest mainland breeding colonies for the northern elephant seal.
-A Natural Preserve has been established to protect the elephant seals along with many other animals such as otters, California sea lions, coyotes, cormorants, terns and more.
-During the breeding season, daily access to the Natural Preserve is available only via guided walks.
+The Año Nuevo Coast Natural Preserve has been established to protect the elephant seals along with many other animals such as otters, California sea lions, coyotes, cormorants, terns and more.
+During the elephant seal breeding season, daily access to the Natural Preserve is available only via guided walks.
 The Año Nuevo Equal Access Program provides an accessible opportunity for all visitors at the State Park to understand, appreciate, and participate in the park's cultural, historical, and natural heritage.
 Call (650) 879-2025 for more information.

 A generally accessible picnic area, adjacent to the main parking lot, makes for a perfect quick stop before exploring the Año Nuevo Point Trail.
 An additional accessible picnic area on the west side of the Marine Education Center boasts spectacular views of Año Nuevo Bay, and includes accessible spotting scopes.
 Accessible parking for both picnic areas is located in the main parking lot.
 Route of travel between the parking lot and picnic areas is accessible; restrooms at the main parking lot are generally accessible.

-The Boardwalk Trail or Equal Access Trail is a 0.27-mile boardwalk that traverses over dunes and coastal scrub along the beach and ends at an observation deck.
+The Equal Access Boardwalk Trail is a 0.27-mile boardwalk that traverses over dunes and coastal scrub along the beach and ends at an observation deck.
 From the observation deck, visitors are able to view the northern elephant seals.
 Access to this trail is restricted to guided tour only during the breeding season.
-More information, including how to arrange transportation to this trail, is available under Equal Access Program.
+More information, including how to arrange transportation to this trail, is available under Equal Access Guided Walk Program.

 The Año Nuevo Point Trail offers 1.3 miles (one-way) of accessible hiking trail along coastal bluffs.
 Hikers are treated to spectacular views of the rugged coastline, sandy beaches and wildlife, with four overlooks that allow viewing of northern elephant seals.
 A portion of this trail is restricted to guided tour only during the breeding season.
 The trailhead is located adjacent to the main visitor center parking lot.